There are many things that can be made with artisan/craft chocolate besides bars.

 — Clay Gordon

 Participants are encouraged to bring products they are currently making, including bars, for tasting and review by primary instructor Jean-Marie Auboine, co-leader Clay Gordon, and by the rest of the class participants.
-Basic chocolate making techniques will not be covered during class hours, it is assumed that participants already know how to make chocolate.
+Basic chocolate making techniques will not be covered during class hours.

 Current FBM customers and students from prior FBM/JMA classes, $350/pp